Americium: Spectrometer

 Americium-241 has been used as a portable source of both gamma rays and alpha particles for a number of medical and industrial uses.
 The 59.5409 keV gamma ray emissions from ^{241}Am in such sources can be used for indirect analysis of materials in radiography and X-ray fluorescence spectroscopy, as well as for quality control in fixed nuclear density gauges and nuclear densometers.
 For example, the element has been employed to gauge glass thickness to help create flat glass.
 Americium-241 is also suitable for calibration of gamma-ray spectrometers in the low-energy range, since its spectrum consists of nearly a single peak and negligible Compton continuum (at least three orders of magnitude lower intensity).
-Americium-241 gamma rays were also used to provide passive diagnosis of thyroid function.
-This medical application is however obsolete.
+Americium-241 gamma rays were also used to provide passive diagnosis of thyroid function by stimulating characteristic X-ray emission from iodine atoms.
+This medical application has been replaced with radioactive iodine tests.

 Health concerns

 As a highly radioactive element, americium and its compounds must be handled only in an appropriate laboratory under special arrangements.
 Although most americium isotopes predominantly emit alpha particles which can be blocked by thin layers of common materials, many of the daughter products emit gamma-rays and neutrons which have a long penetration depth.

 If consumed, most of the americium is excreted within a few days, with only 0.05% absorbed in the blood, of which roughly 45% goes to the liver and 45% to the bones, and the remaining 10% is excreted.
 The uptake to the liver depends on the individual and increases with age.
 In the bones, americium is first deposited over cortical and trabecular surfaces and slowly redistributes over the bone with time.
 The biological half-life of ^{241}Am is 50 years in the bones and 20 years in the liver, whereas in the gonads (testicles and ovaries) it remains permanently; in all these organs, americium promotes formation of cancer cells as a result of its radioactivity.

 Americium often enters landfills from discarded smoke detectors.
 The rules associated with the disposal of smoke detectors are relaxed in most jurisdictions.
 In 1994, 17-year-old David Hahn extracted the americium from about 100 smoke detectors in an attempt to build a breeder nuclear reactor.
-There have been a few cases of exposure to americium, the worst case being that of chemical operations technician Harold McCluskey, who at the age of 64 was exposed to 500 times the occupational standard for americium-241 as a result of an explosion in his lab.
+There have been a few cases of exposure to americium, the worst case being that of Harold McCluskey, a chemical operations technician who at the age of 64 was exposed to 500 times the occupational standard for americium-241 as a result of an explosion in his lab.
 McCluskey died at the age of 75 of unrelated pre-existing disease.